Home Warranty Maintenance Requirements: What You Must Do to Keep Coverage Valid

 What is the difference between routine maintenance and a covered repair under a home warranty?

-Routine maintenance is preventive care that is entirely the homeowner's responsibility — such as changing filters, cleaning coils, and scheduling professional tune-ups.
-A covered repair, by contrast, is an unexpected breakdown of a covered component due to normal wear and tear, which the warranty company pays for (after your service fee).
+Routine maintenance is preventive care that is entirely the homeowner's responsibility, such as changing filters, cleaning coils, and scheduling professional tune-ups.
+A covered repair, by contrast, is an unexpected breakdown of a covered component due to normal wear and tear, which the warranty company pays for after your service fee.
 The critical distinction is causation: if a breakdown is traced back to a maintenance failure, the warranty company can reclassify what would otherwise be a covered repair as a denied claim.

 Do I need a home inspection to keep my home warranty valid?

 Ongoing formal home inspections are generally not required to maintain your home warranty coverage.
 However, many providers conduct or require an inspection at enrollment to document pre-existing conditions, and the technician dispatched during a claim functions as an informal inspection.
-Some plans also have a 30-day waiting period after enrollment before coverage activates.
+Most plans also have a 30-day waiting period after enrollment before coverage activates.
 The most important "inspection" requirement in practice is simply demonstrating that you've consistently maintained covered systems through professional service records.

 Compare Home Warranty Options in Ohio